Team Up - 2 Hour Workshop

 Combine everyone’s work into one project

-• At least one team will hit a merge conflict:
+• At least one PR will hit a merge conflict:

 • Show that the conflict markers tell you exactly what’s different